 Walk Across the Golden Gate Bridge

-There are several distances you can walk across the Golden Gate Bridge based on how much time you have, how cold or sunny the weather may be, and how much exercise you want to enjoy:
+There are several distances you can walk across the Golden Gate Bridge based on how much time you have, how cold or sunny the weather may be, and how much exercise you want to enjoy.
+Scroll down for links to three different recommended walking routes, from short to long.

 Getting to the Golden Gate Bridge